Marriage Proposal Letter Examples to Ask Will You Marry Me

 I am asking because I have seen real life with you, not just the easy parts, and I still want more of it.

 Avoid impossible promises.
-A believable proposal names the kind of partner you intend to be in ordinary life, not only on perfect days.
+A sincere proposal names the kind of partner you intend to be in everyday life, not just on the perfect days.

 See the promise

-The proposal should not be hidden.
-Build toward it, then ask directly so the emotional point of the letter is unmistakable.
+The proposal shouldn’t be hidden.
+Build up to it, then ask directly so the emotional point of the letter is unmistakable.

 See the question